 The EDPB is an independent body which:

-- ensures that EU law in this field – especially the General Data Protection Regulation (GDPR) and the Data Protection Law Enforcement Directive – is consistently applied in all countries that are covered by it promotes cooperation among the national data protection authorities
+- ensures that EU law in this field – especially the General Data Protection Regulation (GDPR) and the Data Protection Law Enforcement Directive – is consistently applied in all countries that are covered by it, and promotes cooperation among the national data protection authorities

 What does the EDPB do?